sarthaxxxxx/Freesound-Genearl-Purpose-Audio-Tagging-Challenge/README.md

 The 'eda.py' file examines all the audio files and removes silence from each file.
 It also plots all the signlas, mfccs, ffts, and the filter bank for different characteristic parameters.
 All the new files are stored in a folder named 'clean'.

 The 'model.py' file uses the audio files fom the 'clean' folder for feature extraction by considering the mfcc coefficients.
-By setting the mode of neural network, it is trained using CNN or LSTM and the weights are saved.
+By setting the mode of neural network, it is trained using CNN or LSTM architectures and the weights are saved.

 The 'predict.py' does prediction on the training auido files itself.

 The predictions are stored in the 'Predictions.csv' file.

+Just download the dataset and run all the '.py' files in th eorder given above.